CharityNavigator/irs990/docs/explore-database.md

 * `id` -- arbitrary, table-specific ID number.
 * `FilingId` -- foreign key of `filing` table; corresponds to `filing.id`.
-* `Description` -- Description of program.
+* `Description` -- Description of individual program.
-* `ExpenseAmt` -- Expenses of program.
+* `ExpenseAmt` -- Expenses of individual program.
 * `GrantAmt` -- Amount of grants included in program expenses.
-* `RevenueAmt` -- Revenue from program.
+* `RevenueAmt` -- Revenue generated from program.

 ### Part IV

 * `id` -- arbitrary, table-specific ID number.
 * `FilingId` -- foreign key of `filing` table; corresponds to `filing.id`.
 * `CurExcess` -- Did the organization engage in an excess benefit transaction with a disqualified person during the year?
-* `PrevExcess` -- Is the organization aware that it engeged in an excess benefit transaction with a disqualified person in the prior year?
+* `PrevExcess` -- Is the organization aware that it engaged in an excess benefit transaction with a disqualified person in the prior year?
-* `HasLoan` -- Did the organization engage in loans to or from any current or former officers or disqualified persons?
+* `HasLoan` -- Did the organization engage in loans to or from any current or former officer, director, trustee, key employee, or disqualified persons?
 * `RelPersRevenue` -- Did the organization provide grants to a related person?
 * `BusOrgMem` -- Was the organization a party to a business transaction with an officer, director, trustee, or key employee?
 * `BusFamMem` -- Was the organization a party to a business transaction with a family member of an officer, director, trustee, or key employee?